Networking is a SNAP

 Leading by Example—My SNAP in Progress

-My name is Tanya Brockett and I help authors, experts, and entrepreneurs to boost their brand and enhance their credibility by publishing a book.
+I help authors, experts, and entrepreneurs to boost their brand and enhance their credibility by publishing a quality, nonfiction book.
 I do this through my company, Hallagen Ink, which provides ghostwriting, copyediting, and mentoring through the publishing process.
 I am looking for a dozen authors who want to publish and become an expert in their niche.
 Who do you know?

 The beauty of this approach is that it is clear what value you or your product/services add because you are focusing on the results you create, not what the product or service is.
 This is the WIIFM (what’s in it for me) that people want to know.
 And you are expressing this value right out of the gate, instead of leaving them wondering if they will ever learn why they should care about meeting you.